Antique Folk Art Table, Yellow Paint-decorated One-drawer Stand, Extremely Rare

 The Height of The Fancy Period

-A visual feast of motion and color
+A visual feast of motion and color - SOLD

 This server imitating high style examples is competently constructed of poplar and white pine.
 The projecting top section is visually supported by a pair of fully turned columns; pair of short-drawers over a single long drawer each with appropriate matching period brass hardware above a pair of recessed panel doors; sides feature recessed panels.
 The case is raised on tapered rear feet and blocked front feet.
 It's all about the paint and architecture of the period; the decorated surface remains in outstanding original condition; excellent overall original condition; brasses are within original borings.